 We were in our 14th year of marriage on the day that everything fell apart.
 Suddenly, many things about my marriage were called into question.
 I felt utterly terrified by what played out before my eyes.
 Surely it must be a mistake, though they assured me it was not.

 Over the next few months, my marriage went from bad to worse.
-The troubles that knocked at our door that morning seemed to only get worse as time went on.
+The troubles that knocked at our door that morning and the marriage issues we now faced, seemed to only get worse as time went on.
 Not only did my marriage fall apart, but we lost friends, our church, and much more.

 Why did God allow this to happen to me?
 I was doing everything right.